Tomchei Tmimim: History

 Correspondingly, he called the students of this yeshiva "tmimim" (sing. "tomim" תמים = pure, perfect).

 When Rabbi Yosef Yitzchok Schneersohn left the Soviet Union in 1927, the yeshiva reestablished itself in Warsaw and later in Otwock, Poland.
-In the course of World War II, the yeshiva escaped to Shanghai, China, along with some other yeshivot like Mir.
+In the course of World War II, the yeshiva escaped to Shanghai, China, along with other yeshivot such as Mir.

 Once the Rebbe was safely evacuated to New York, the Yeshiva was reestablished in New York City, where it remains to this day.